adamgligor/adamgligor.github.io/_posts/2022-07-01-book-art-of-action.md

 Independent action by subordinates as a matter of principle.
 Officers are encouraged to show initiative and seize opportunities as they arise.

- Communication chain is important and orders must be passed down “to the last man.”.
+ Communication chain is important and orders must be passed down “to the last man”.
 But since this chain can get disrupted people must remain in charge at all levels, processes should not dominate people.
 There is strictness and rigor associated with passing down information.
 Mission briefing must adhere to the highest standards.

 *The mission briefing* is more like a guideline to empower subordinates to act, it's not a command to be carried out exactly as laid out.
 The information it must contain: an account of the situation, a short statement of the overall intent, an explanation of the more specific task, guidance about boundaries and unknown factors.
 In Nato jargon this is called mission command.